-This pioneering 15” gauge line, which was never officially known in its time as the Blakesley Hall Miniature railway, was built for C W Bartholomew in the early years of 20th Century.
+This pioneering 15” gauge line, which was never officially known in its time as the Blakesley Hall Miniature railway although the locomotive Petrolia bore the initials BHMR, was built for C W Bartholomew in the early years of 20th Century.
 It linked his residence, Blakesley Hall (which actually lay in the parish of Woodend), with Blakesley’s East & West Junction Railway station.
 The layout was much modified throughout its existence from 1903 until around 1944, but at its longest basically consisted of a roughly half mile long main line running from Blakesley station to some cattle sheds beyond the hall.
 At various times it had a short branch leading off directly to the hall itself, a secondary branch leading to a loop, which together with the main line formed a train turning triangle.
-It was always a dual purpose line; catering for recreational use by passengers on high days and holidays, but also acting as a supply route to the Hall for essential goods and also to convey hall guests to and from the E&WJR station.
+It was a dual purpose line; catering for recreational use by passengers on high days and holidays and also to convey hall guests to and from the E&WJR station, but also acting as a supply route to the Hall for essential goods .

 Charles William Bartholomew (1850-1919)

-CWB was a strange mixture of country squire and playboy; he was a very wealthy man and a member of the Young Conservatives, his family's fortune had been made in the coal mines and canals of South Yorkshire yet he was a philanthropist who was a friend of George Bernard Shaw and may have changed his political allegiance to the Liberals later in life.
+CWB was a strange mixture of country squire and playboy; he was a very wealthy man and a member of the Young Conservatives, his family's fortune had been made in the coal mines and canals of South Yorkshire, yet he was a philanthropist who was a friend of George Bernard Shaw among other friends from an opposing political viewpoint .
 He had a passion for the modern technology of his time which embraced everything from the latest steam locomotives to internal combustion engines.
 He had a collection of ‘F Moore’ oil coloured photographs of main line locomotives and a garage full of Daimlers and Humbers.
 CWB's godson, Charles Simpson, was a director and partner of the Locomotive Publishing Company that produced the 'F Moore' series of postcards from the originals.